 The most cited reasons for errors in death certification are:

 Inexperienced physician (physician in training)

 Lack of training by attending physicians

-Studies suggest that organizing seminars and workshops that teach process and procedure involved in death certification can improve the accuracy in documentation greatly.
+Studies suggest that organizing seminars and workshops that teach the process and procedure involved in death certification can greatly improve documentation accuracy.

 Myths and Misconceptions

 Some health care professionals are wary of signing a death certificate, believing that the signature might impose some legal responsibility on the practitioner.